dannsam/xenko-docs/manual/virtual-reality/preview-a-scene-in-vr.md

 # Preview a scene in VR

-To preview your scene in VR, [enable VR](enable-vr.md) on the forward renderer the editor is connected to.
+To preview your scene in your VR device, connect the editor to a [VR-enabled](enable-vr.md) renderer.

->![Note]
->The graphics compositor screenshots on this page might differ from your Game Studio, depending on your graphics compositor setup.
+To do this:

 1. In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor**.